pragmint/open-practices/capabilities/well-being.md

 ### [Enable Self-Service Monitoring Dashboards](/practices/enable-self-service-monitoring-dashboards.md)

-Self-service monitoring dashboards reduce stress during incidents by giving engineers fast, direct access to the information they need to understand what’s happening in production.
-When teams don’t have to rely on others to surface metrics or explain system behavior, incident response becomes more controlled and predictable, lowering cognitive load and on-call fatigue.
+Self-service monitoring dashboards reduce stress during incidents by giving engineers fast, direct access to the information they need to understand what's happening in production.
+When teams don't have to rely on others to surface metrics or explain system behavior, incident response becomes more controlled and predictable, lowering cognitive load and on-call fatigue.

 ### [Set and Enforce Work-in-Process Limits](/practices/set-and-enforce-wip-limits.md)

-Setting and enforcing WIP limits helps prevent chronic overload by ensuring teams don’t take on more work than they can reasonably handle at a sustainable pace.
+Setting and enforcing WIP limits helps prevent chronic overload by ensuring teams don't take on more work than they can reasonably handle at a sustainable pace.
 By limiting simultaneous demands, teams reduce context switching, lower stress, and create the slack needed to absorb unplanned work without burning people out.

 ## Adjacent Capabilities